 Family-Professional Collaboration Certificate

-The program’s flexibility makes it ideal to accommodate the demands of a working professional’s schedule.
 The curriculum design is intended to work with existing master’s degree programs.
-Many graduate programs that offer up to 9 units of electives can integrate this graduate certificate to enhance a professional’s credentials.
+Many graduate programs are well-suited to integrate the graduate certificate in Family-Professional Collaboration within their 9 units of electives.
 The certificate may also be earned as a stand-alone for those not wishing to pursue a master’s degree.
 This program can be completed in one to two years.

 - A baccalaureate degree from a regionally accredited college or university**